rust-lang/cargo/src/doc/src/reference/features.md

 ### Feature documentation and discovery

 You are encouraged to document which features are available in your package.
-Users can look at the `Cargo.toml` file, but sometimes it can be hard to track it down[^crate-source].
-Placing the documentation in the crate root documentation can be more accessible, for example see the [regex crate features].
+This can be done by adding [doc comments] at the top of `lib.rs`.
+As an example, see the [regex crate source], which when rendered can be viewed on [docs.rs][regex-docs-rs].
+If you have other documentation, such as a user guide, consider adding the documentation there (for example, see [serde.rs]).
+If you have a binary project, consider documenting the features in the README or other documentation for the project (for example, see [sccache]).

-Clearly documenting the features can also set expectations about features considered "unstable" or otherwise shouldn't be used.
+Clearly documenting the features can set expectations about features considered "unstable" or otherwise shouldn't be used.
 For example, if there is an optional dependency, but you don't want users to explicitly list that optional dependency as a feature, exclude it from the documented list.